 The reason for the variation is wrapped up in various issues, including the specific difficulty of each task, uncertainty around the platform and language, risk of breaking existing software features, how easy or difficult the code is to modify, the habits and skills of the developer, and whether the organization is skillful at breaking down larger features into small, deployable units of work.

-We’ll for our purposes, let’s assume that jobs average 2 days or so.
+Assume for the purpose of discussion that jobs take 2 days or so on average.
 You can adjust the numbers for your organization.

 The Inspection Queue